Best Salad Spinner of 2021

 The OXO Good Grips proved to be one of the best push-button style models in our fleet.
 The push-button fits nicely into the palm of our hand, and the downward force made the spinning operation very simple.
 Cleaning up was relatively easy because, unlike other units that require you to remove a screw, this product's lid simply pulls apart.
 The included brake button worked well and did not need excessive force to stop.
 In our water and dirt removal tests, this unit performed above average.
 The colander did not have sharp edges making it easier to clean.

 In future iterations of this model, it would be nice to see anti-slip pads on the bottom of the unit.
-The colander failed to stay in place at higher speeds; this creates a wobble in the unit, which has the potential to scuff salad bowls.
+The colander failed to stay in place at higher speeds; this creates a wobble in the unit, which can scuff salad bowls.
 Unfortunately, our lead reviewer's favorite salad bowl fell victim to this imperfection.
 We also believe the product would benefit from a redesign of how the colander fits between the bowl and lid.
-Though these factors are worth being aware of, the benefits far outweigh the drawbacks of this unit.
+Though these factors are worth being aware of, the benefits far outweigh the drawbacks of this model.

-The Cuisinart CTG-00-SAS was surprisingly impressive, given its small size.
-Though it is smaller than many of the other choices in this review, it managed to remove water and dirt very well.
+The Cuisinart CTG-00-SSAS was surprisingly impressive, given its small size.
+Though it is smaller than many other choices in this review, it removed water and dirt well.
 One nice feature, which only one other appliance in our round-up has, is a hole in the top of the lid.
 The hole allows you to add more water during operation; once the lid is secure, you don't need to take it off until the greens are fully cleaned.
 Additionally, the crank arm is ergonomic.
 The colander securely fit within the bowl, and the non-slip pads on the bottom stabilized the bowl during high-speed spinning.
 The clip to secure the colander onto the bowl does take an extra second or two, but it fastens easily.
 All of these factors combined to make fast-spinning easier.

 We found the main limitation of this model was its braking performance.
 Sometimes the unit was difficult to hold securely after spinning at higher speeds because of the smaller lid.
 The best way to avoid this issue is to spin the colander slightly slower than top speed.
 This one small issue, however, was not a dealbreaker.
 This product won't let you down, especially if you want to save a little space in your kitchen for other appliances.